What is dolutegravir?

 The usual adult dose of dolutegravir is one 50mg tablet once a day.
 If you are taking certain other medications, you may be prescribed a dose of one 50mg tablet twice a day.

-Dolutegravir is also available in a combination pill with lamivudine and abacavir, marketed as Triumeq.
+Dolutegravir is also available in combination pills with lamivudine and abacavir (marketed as Triumeq), with lamivudine (marketed as Dovato) and with rilpivirine (marketed as Juluca).

 How does dolutegravir work?